webplatform/docs-wpd/Style_Guide/index.md

 *Do not use articles (the, a, an) in titles unless absolutely necessary.

 ==Article titles==
-In the "Custom page title" form field, enter a descriptive title if it's different from the URL (it probably should be).
+In the "Custom page title" form field, enter a descriptive title if it's different from the URL (it probably will be).

 For clarity in both creating and reading, article types should be consistently titled, each according to its content's primary information type.
 Most content can be assigned one of three information types: '''task''', '''concept''', or '''reference'''.
 Each article type should use a consistent titling scheme so that (a) the author can accurately place it in the information hierarchy and (b) the reader can infer its content type from the title without further reading.

 Please follow the following title conventions for at least these specific article types:
 * '''Gerunds''' for articles with tutorial, task, procedure, process, and similar content ** Examples: "Using the <audio> tag", "Drawing on the canvas", "Interpreting getLocation() data"
-* '''Nouns''' and '''Noun phrases''' for articles with reference, syntactical, validity, and similar content, and also for articles with concept, guide, background or overview content.
+* '''Nouns''' and '''Noun phrases''' for articles with reference, syntactical, validity, and similar content, and also for articles with concept, guide, and overview content.
 ** Examples: "<audio> tag attributes", "Valid .moveTo() values", "Latitude and longitude notation", "Introduction to Flexbox", "The history of the Web", "Information architecture basics"

 Use capitals sparingly.
 Capitalize only the first word ("sentence case"); however, where the title includes an abbreviation, a proper name, or camel case, keep the capitalization for those.
 Some correct examples: